Dplyr shrub volume aggregation (solution)

 Exercise

-Dr. Morales has conducted an experiment looking at the effect of three different treatments on shrub volume at four different sites.
-She wants some summary data of the plants at her sites and for her experiments.
+Dr. Morales wants some summary data of the plants at her sites and for her experiments.
 If the file shrub-volume-data.csv is not already in your work space download it.
+Load the data using read_csv.

-1. Copy the above code and modify it to calculate and print the average height of a plant in each experiment.
+1. Use drop_na, group_by and summarize to calculate and print the average height of a plant in each experiment, while ignoring plants that have a height of NA when calculating the average.

 Output solution